Boating Infrastructure Grant (BIG) Program

 All applications must include and identify the following minimum requirements:

 - Identify project as either Tier I or Tier II.
 Tier I & Tier II applications must describe how the project addresses the selection criteria (see Criteria for Project Funding)

 - Project budget demonstrating a 25% match (minimum)

-Under the National Boating Infrastructure Grant Program, two types of grants are available, referred to as "Tier I" and "Tier II."
-Tier I grants are grants of up to $100,000; Tier II grants are those of more than $100,000.
-The State of California expects to receive $100,000 in Tier I funding each year.
-It also expects to be able to apply for a portion of the $3 million to $4 million in Tier II funding available for municipalities and marinas, yacht clubs and boatyards that propose projects that meet the national objectives of the National Boating Infrastructure Grant Program.
-The State of California will then distribute funding to successful applicants to install or upgrade transient tie-up facilities (passing through, staying 10 days or less) for recreational boats 26 feet or more in length.
+Under the Boating Infrastructure Grant (BIG) Program, two types of grants are available, referred to as "Tier I" and "Tier II."
+Tier I grants are grants of up to $200,000; Tier II grants are those of more than $200,000.
+The State of California expects to receive $200,000 in Tier I funding each year.
+It also expects to be able to apply for up to $1.5 million of the $9 million in Tier II funding available nationwide for municipalities and marinas, yacht clubs and boatyards that could be applied towards projects that meet the national objectives of the Boating Infrastructure Grant (BIG) Program.
+The State of California will then distribute funding to successful applicants to install or upgrade transient tie-up facilities (passing through, staying 15 days or less) for recreational vessels 26 feet or more in length.
 Examples of such facilities include mooring buoys, day-docks, transient slips, dinghy docks, restrooms, and navigational aids.

-Acceptable proposals for funding (Criteria for Project Funding):
+Acceptable applications for funding (Criteria for Project Funding):